oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 These image files must be manually uploaded to ISO storage domains that were not created locally by the installation process.
 Use the `engine-iso-uploader` command to upload these images to your ISO storage domain.
 Once uploaded, the image files can be attached to and used by virtual machines.

-### ⁠11.14.
-Uploading the VirtIO and Guest Tool Image Files to an ISO Storage Domain
+### ⁠Uploading the VirtIO and Guest Tool Image Files to an ISO Storage Domain

 The example below demonstrates the command to upload the `virtio-win.iso`, `virtio-win_x86.vfd`, `virtio-win_amd64.vfd`, and `rhev-tools-setup.iso` image files to the `ISODomain`.